-- Construction of the 50-story Devon Tower began in October 2009 and is scheduled for completion in 2012.
+- Construction of the 50-story Devon Tower began in October 2009 and is scheduled for completion in 2012; the tower officially topped out the 50th floor in September, 2011.
 The office tower, a six-story rotunda and a six-story podium structure will amass over 1,800,000 square feet (167,000 m2) and are estimated to cost \$750 million.
-When completed, it is expected to be the tallest building in Oklahoma, and among the tallest in the United States. - Construction to turn the five-story high parking garage formerly owned by the city into a ten-story parking garage with fitness center is almost complete.
+When completed, it is expected to be the tallest building in Oklahoma, and among the tallest in the United States. - Construction to turn the five-story high parking garage formerly owned by the city into a ten-story parking garage with fitness center is complete.

-Sandridge Commons
+SandRidge Commons